shinyarah/module2_week1/README.md

 scaler.fit(C_train, d_train)
 C_train = scaler.transform(C_train)

-[148]
-# Creating regularization penalty space
-penalty = ['l1', 'l2']

-# Creating regularization hyperparameter space
-hyp_C = np.logspace(0, 4, 10)

-solver = [ 'liblinear', 'sag', 'saga']

-# Creating hyperparameter options
+#logistic regression to improve the regression

+[79]
 hyperparameters = dict(C=hyp_C, penalty=penalty, solver = solver, max_iter = (10,100))

-[149]
+# grid search using 5-fold cross validation
+clf = GridSearchCV(logistic, hyperparameters, cv=5, verbose=0)

+# Fitting grid search
+best_model = clf.fit(C_train, d_train)
+[80]
 # Viewing best hyperparameters
 print('Best Penalty:', best_model.best_estimator_.get_params()['penalty'])
 print('Best C:', best_model.best_estimator_.get_params()['C'])
 print('Best Solver:', best_model.best_estimator_.get_params()['solver'])
 print('Best max_iter:', best_model.best_estimator_.get_params()['max_iter'])

-[150]
+[81]
-# Predicting target vector
+# Predict target vector
 best_model.predict(C)

-[151]
+[82]
 # Creating the logistic regression
 logistic = linear_model.LogisticRegression().fit(X_train,y_train)
 metrics.accuracy_score(d_test, d_pred)

-[152]
+[83]
 logistic = linear_model.LogisticRegression(penalty='l1', C=1, max_iter=10, solver='saga').fit(C_train,d_train)

 dc_pred = logistic.predict(C_test)
 metrics.accuracy_score(d_test, dc_pred)

-[153]
+[84]

 best_model.best_score_
+there is a 100% accuracy with this model. the c=1 and L1 penalty are our best parameters

 CONCLUSION
-The logistic regression was able to split results into win, lose and draw hence providing a 100% accuracy

-we did have the right data and the right question for this dataset
+Both the Polynomial and Logistic regression are fairly accurate in result prediction. the Logistic regression was able to provide a 100% accuracy since it was able to predict and categorise the results as either a win, loss or a draw.

+The data provided was right for this project.
+We had to drop a few duplicates in order to work with the right entries.

+Extra information may not be necessary as what is provided in the datasets was adequate for the project at hand.

+The question was indeed interesting.
+Game predictions are useful to people and companies who place bets on playing teams